-The venue is a shared with British Airways Clubs Angling Society (BACAS) and comes to us thanks to the efforts of new chairman Simon Hibbert.
+The venue is a shared with British Airways Clubs Angling Society (BACAS) and comes to us thanks to the efforts of our match secretary Simon Hibbert.

 Here he tells us a little more about the new beat.